 In 1980, several associations of parents of Autistic people from various countries joined together to hold the first ‘European Conference of Associations of Parents’ in Ghent, bringing together over 400 participants.
 The aim was to encourage the exchange of knowledge among researchers, medical doctors and other professionals active in the field of Autism.
 In 1983, following the first congress, the associations involved decided to create a permanent umbrella association named Autism-Europe.

 Its main objectives are to advance the rights of people with Autism and to help them improve their quality of life.
 Autism-Europe advocates towards European decision-makers to foster a better policy response to the needs of Autistic people.
 Autism-Europe also strives for more awareness and understanding of Autism in society.

 The Irish Society for Autism is a founding member of Autism-Europe, and our Executive Director Dr. Pat Matthews served as its first Vice President.

 In 1998 the World Autism Organisation (WAO) was established in response to growing requests from organisations around the world to create an international network which could provide a global response to the needs of Autistic people & their families.
 It was supported by Autism-Europe.

 It was formed with the main objective of improving the quality of life of people with Autism and their families, the WAO advocates for quality services for all Autistic people, encourages global sharing of resources, collaboration and active partnerships, as well as promoting research across the globe.

-The Irish Society for Autism is a founding member of the World Autism Organisation (WAO), with Executive Director Dr. Pat Matthews being the Organisation’s first President.
+The Irish Society for Autism is a founding member of the World Autism Organisation (WAO), with Executive Director Dr. Pat Matthews elected as the Organisation’s first President.

 Since its inception, The Irish Society for Autism has organised and participated at a number of the WAO’s conferences and events.